-Key Areas - Effectiveness of various anti-smoking and anti-drug advertising tactics; consumer behavior; advertising strategy and regulation; advertising to adolescents; deceptive advertising; product placements; role models in advertising; pharmaceutical advertising; retailing, micromarketing and geographic information systems
+Key Areas - Effectiveness of various anti-smoking and anti-drug advertising tactics; consumer behavior; advertising strategy and regulation; advertising to adolescents; deceptive advertising; product placements; social media and online communities; pharmaceutical advertising; retailing, micromarketing and geographic information systems

 PhD, University of Pennsylvania